The Successes of the Montpellier PUI

 An innovative project supported by the Montpellier University Innovation Hub.

-Developed within theUMR Eco&Sols, Scanorhize, led by Christophe Jourdan (CIRAD) and William Arditi, this buried optical sensor continuously monitors root growth to assess the impact of fertilizers, irrigation, or drought, paving the way for more sustainable agriculture.
+Developed at theUMR Eco&Sols, Scanorhize—led by Christophe Jourdan (CIRAD) and William Arditi—is an underground optical sensor that continuously monitors root growth to assess the impact of fertilizers, irrigation, or drought, paving the way for more sustainable agriculture.

 A project supported and recognized by the Montpellier University Innovation Hub.

-Supported and recognized by the Montpellier University Innovation Hub (PUI), Crusoé, developed by Claude Grison ( ChimEco laboratory), is a 100% natural and bio-based tiger mosquito repellent, inspired by nature and environmentally friendly.
+Supported and recognized by the Montpellier University Innovation Hub (PUI), Crusoé, developed by Claude Grison ( ChimEco laboratory), is a 100% natural, bio-based tiger mosquito repellent inspired by nature and environmentally friendly.

-Based at the Innovation and Technology Transfer Center (CIT) of the Balard Chemical Cluster, Womed was founded in 2018.
+Based at the Innovation and Technology Transfer Center (CIT) of the Balard Chemistry Cluster, Womed was founded in 2018.

 It is developing, in partnership with theIBMM, Womed Leaf, a medical device designed to prevent intrauterine adhesions, while also developing new solutions to treat fibroids, endometriosis, and uterine bleeding.